-Security tests The purpose of the test is to determine if an EUT meets its security requirements.
-An example is a test that determines if an EUT processes login credentials properly.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Selenium Popular open-source tool for software testing GUI and web applications.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Self-healing Self-healing means the ability of services and underlying environments to detect and resolve problems automatically.
-It eliminates the need for manual human intervention.
-Site Reliability Engineering Self-organizing Team Management principle in which a team chooses how best to accomplish their work, rather than being directed by others outside the team.
-Self-organization happens within boundaries and against given goals (i.e., what to do).
-Certified Agile Process Owner Self-organizing The management principle that teams autonomously organize their work.
-Selforganization happens within boundaries and against given goals.
-Teams choose how best to accomplish their work, rather than being directed by others outside the team.
-Certified Agile Service Manager Serverless A code execution paradigm were no underlying infrastructure or dependencies are needed, moreover a piece of code is executed by a service provider (typically cloud) who takes over the creation of the execution environment.
+Selenium Popular open-source tool for software testing GUI and web applications.
+Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation, DevOps Engineering Foundation Self-healing Self-healing means the ability of services and underlying environments to detect and resolve problems automatically.
+It eliminates the need for manual human intervention. , DevOps Engineering Foundation Serverless A code execution paradigm where no underlying infrastructure or dependencies are needed, moreover, a piece of code is executed by a service provider (typically cloud) who takes over the creation of the execution environment.
 Lambda functions in AWS and Azure Functions are examples.
-Site Reliability Engineering Service Means of delivering value to customers by facilitating outcomes customers want to achieve without the ownership of specific costs and risks.
-DevOps Foundation, DevSecOps Foundation Service Catalog Subset of the Service Portfolio that consists of services that are live or available for deployment.
-Has two aspects: The Business/Customer Service Catalog (visible to customers) and the Technical/Supporting Service Catalog.
-(ITIL definition) DevOps Foundation Service Design One of the ITIL Core publications and a stage of the service lifecycle.
-DevOps Foundation

-Service Desk Single point of contact between the service provider and the users.
+Site Reliability Engineering, DevOps Engineering Foundation Service Enables the ability to do something when and how it is needed or desired.
+It enables its customers to achieve their objectives more efficiently and/or more effectively than they could without the service.
+Certified Agile Service Manager, DevOps Foundation, DevSecOps Foundation, DevOps Engineering Foundation Service Desk Single point of contact between the service provider and the users.
 Tools like Service Now are used for managing the lifecycle of services as well as internal and external stakeholder engagement.
 DevOps Foundation Service Level Agreement (SLA) Written agreement between an IT service provider and its customer(s) that defines key service targets and responsibilities of both parties.
 An SLA may cover multiple services or customers.
-(ITIL definition) Certified Agile Process Owner, DevOps Foundation, Site Reliability Engineering Service Level Indicator (SLI) SLI's are used to communicate quantitative data about services, typically to measure how the service is performing against an SLO.
-Site Reliability Engineering Service Level Management Process that ensures all current and planned IT services are delivered to agreed achievable targets.
-(ITIL definition) Certified Agile Process Owner Service Level Objective (SLO) An SLO is a goal for how well a product or service should operate.
+(ITIL definition) DevOps Engineering Foundation, Site Reliability Engineering Service Level Indicator (SLI) SLI's are used to communicate quantitative data about services, typically to measure how the service is performing against an SLO.
+Site Reliability Engineering, DevOps Engineering Foundation Service Level Objective (SLO) An SLO is a goal for how well a product or service should operate.
 SLO's are set based on what an organization is expecting from a service.
-Site Reliability Engineering Service Lifecycle Structure of the ITIL Core guidance.
-DevOps Foundation Service Management Set of specialized organizational capabilities for providing value to customers in the form of services.
-(ITIL definition) DevOps Foundation Service Management Office (SMO) Function that coordinates all processes and functions that manage a service provider's services throughout their lifecycle.
-Process Owners may report directly or via a 'dotted' reporting line to the SMO.
-Certified Agile Process Owner Service Operation One of the ITIL Core publications and a stage of the service lifecycle.
-DevOps Foundation Service Provider Organization that supplies services to one or more internal or external customers.
-(ITIL definition) DevOps Foundation Service Request User request for a standard service from an IT service provider.
-(ITIL definition) DevOps Foundation Service Strategy One of the ITIL Core publications and a stage of the service lifecycle.
-DevOps Foundation Service Transition One of the ITIL Core publications and a stage of the service lifecycle.
-DevOps Foundation
+Site Reliability Engineering, DevOps Engineering Foundation